CARING FOR OUR OWN, A WORKSHOP SERIES

 A successful peer support program offers a supportive and confidential process that helps individuals minimize guilt, anxiety and stress by beginning the healing process immediately after an event.
 The interventions play a significant part in employee recovery and wellness.

-This multi-phase Caring for Our Own workshop, led by co-developer Dr. Susan Scott in partnership with the Center for Patient Safety, provides healthcare organizations with the knowledge and tools necessary to establish Peer Support teams using Second Victim concepts to address the increasing needs of all healthcare workers.
+This multi-phase Caring for Our Own workshop, led by co-developer Dr. Susan Scott in partnership with the Center for Patient Safety, provides workshop attendees with the knowledge and tools necessary to establish Peer Support teams at their healthcare organization using Second Victim concepts to address the increasing needs of all clinicians.

 ABOUT THE TRAINING WORKSHOP